 If you’d like to know which version of the Linux kernel you’re using, type the following command into the terminal and press enter:

-uname -a shows the version of the Linux kernel you’re using, as well as additional details.
+uname -a shows the version of the Linux kernel you’re using and additional details.

 As you can see, the

-/proc/version file specifies the version of the Linux kernel, the version of gcc used to compile the kernel, and the time of kernel compilation.
+/proc/version file specifies the version of the Linux kernel, the version of GCC used to compile the kernel and the kernel compilation time.
 It also contains the kernel compiler’s user name.

 Now you know how to check what Linux version you’re running.
-From all the information, as mentioned above, I hope now you can find the installed version of any Linux distribution.
+From all the information mentioned above, I hope you can now find the installed version of any Linux distribution.

-If you feel any difficulty related to the ways as mentioned above, then let us know via your feedback through the comments.
+If you feel any difficulty related to the ways mentioned above, then let us know via your feedback in the comments.
 We will welcome your queries.

 Are you new to Linux?
-Here all the list of basic Linux commands contains all the common commands you’ll need to know to get you started.
+Here is the list of basic Linux commands containing all the common commands you’ll need to know to get you started.